amosnier/ecg/README.md

 ```
 `ecg_venv` is of course just an arbitrary name.
 Just pick whatever you like.

-Also, also a compiler that supports C++17 is required to compile the generated code.
+Also, a compiler that supports C++17 is required to compile the generated code.
 ## Syntax
 The syntax for `ecg` is as illustrated below.
 ```shell